HarolDeuh/aldo_template/README.md

 # aldo_template
-My personal template to use stylus, jade & jquery
+My personal template to use stylus, jade & jquery with Gulp